The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 Water your forget-me-not plants when the top 3 inches of soil feels dry.
 You can check the moisture level by sticking a finger into the soil.

-Hydrate deeply enough for the water to drip from the container’s drainage holes.
+In order to achieve moist soil hydrate deeply enough for the water to drip from the container’s drainage holes.
 Reduce this schedule during the dormancy period in winter to once or twice per month.

 Do Forget Me Nots Come Back Every Year?